 - a.
-High School Graduation Credit Requirements as outlined by the Manitoba Minister of Education plus 4 credits in Biblical and Christian Worldview Studies and a Grade 11 Science course. - b.
+High school graduation credit requirements as outlined by the Manitoba Minister of Education plus 4 credits in Biblical and Christian Worldview Studies and a Grade 11 Science course to receive a Calvin Christian diploma. - b.
 At least 5 credits at the Grade 12 level (including Bible)